danielroe/typed-vuex/docs/accessor/dynamic-modules.md

 # Dynamic modules

-You can also use `nuxt-typed-vuex` with dynamic modules.
+You can also use `typed-vuex` with dynamic modules.

 ## Sample module